emma-pourrain/emma-pourrain/README.md

 In the *.csv summarising the boundary conditions the cortical surface regions are numbered so that 21 - left ACA 22 - left MCA 23 - left PCA 24 - right ACA 25 - right MCA 26 - right PCA

-To use the BC_template.csv, the config file has to be edited as shown in the config_basic_flow_solver_RMCAo.yaml file.
+To use the `BC_template.csv`, the config file has to be edited as shown in the `config_basic_flow_solver_RMCAo.yaml` file.

+To run the 3D oxygen solver:
+1. Follow instructions to run the 3D blood flow solver (`perfusion_runner.sh`) to obtain the inputs for the oxygen model.
+2. Compute oxygen concentration distriution with `oxygen_main.py`.
+For parallel execution, use `mpirun -n #number_of_processors python3 oxygen_mmain.py`.
+Using 6 cores and first order finite elements, the execution is slighly over 2 minutes.
+Notes: there are still some numerical instability in the results.
+To visualise the results set data range to 0-0.2 in paraview.

 ### FEniCS--->FEniCSx
 FEniCS Documentation: https://olddocs.fenicsproject.org/dolfin/2017.1.0/python/py-modindex.html